kaaryasthan/kaaryasthan/README.md

 Yes!
 You are welcome to contribute :-)

-Please take a look at the [CONTRIBUTING.md] and
-[wiki page about contributing] for more deatils.
+Please take a look at the [CONTRIBUTING.md] for more deatils.

 ### Why did you choose AGPLv3+ as the license?